Entry into force: Legislation

 It is not necessarily the case that a statute which comes into force remains in force until it is repealed; it may be explicitly brought out of force, and perhaps later brought back into force.
 For example, in Ireland, Section V of the Offences against the State Act 1939 (which provides for the Special Criminal Court) goes in and out of force by government proclamation: it was brought into force on 24 August 1939, out of force on 2 October 1962, and back into force on 26 May 1972.

+National practice

+Netherlands

+Since 2007 the government of the Netherlands has been experimenting with common commencement dates for legislation concerned with: